Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 All these paths, to me, are equally valid.
 There is nothing wrong with any of these directions.

 The past 5 years have only instilled in me a deep sense of dissatisfaction, and an even deeper sense of curiosity.
-Many years of talking, doing, making, both succeeding and failing, both teaching and learning, from the many people I've met along the journey as well as my own nature as a person, have led me to the conclusion that there are many things in this world that need to be answered, and many fuzzy, barely perceptible things need to be brought to light.
+Many years of talking, doing, making, both succeeding and failing, both teaching and learning, from the many people I've met along the journey as well as my own nature as a person, have led me to the conclusion that there are many questions in this world that I need answered.

 As I see it, there are two gaps to be bridged.